dipdup-io/dipdup/docs/_quickstart_04_codegen.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Generate types and stubs

-Now it's time to generate typeclasses and callback stubs based on definitions from config.
+Now it's time to generate typeclasses and callback stubs based on definitions from your config.
 Examples below use `dipdup_indexer` as a package name; yours may differ.

 Run the following command: